Relative Fontaine-Messing theory over power series rings: Introduction

-It can be shown that $T_\cris$ is independent of the choice of $r$ and gives rise to a functor from $p^n$-torsion Fontaine-Laffaille modules to $\Z/p^n\Z[G_K]$-modules.
-The main result of Fontaine-Laffaille theory states that if $r\leq p -2$, then $T_\cris$ is a fully faithful exact functor such that the essential image is stable under subquotients.
+It can be shown that $T_\cris$ is independent of the choice of $r$ and gives rise to a functor from $p^n$-torsion Fontaine--Laffaille modules to $\Z/p^n\Z[G_K]$-modules.
+The main result of Fontaine--Laffaille theory states that if $r\leq p -2$, then $T_\cris$ is a fully faithful exact functor such that the essential image is stable under subquotients.